EMF shielding is a broad term with diverse meanings,

 cost-effective solution.
-A large proportion of those who are looking for EMF shielding would be better served by an alternative approach, such as field cancellation (active EMF shielding), or correction of net current problems in electrical wiring systems.
+A large proportion of those who are looking for EMF shielding would be better served by an alternative mitigation approach, such as field cancellation (active EMF shielding), or correction of net current problems in electrical wiring systems.

-This page will describe some different types of field, and the EMF mitigation techniques used for control.
+This page will describe different types of EM field, and the EMF mitigation techniques used for control.
 It will also explain circumstances where shielding is ineffective, and discuss alternative approaches.